AI in Retail: 5 Practical Uses for Supply Chain Resilience

 Unlike single-sourcing, a multi-provider carrier strategy spreads logistics activities across multiple providers.
 Instead of relying on one provider to fulfil all orders, organisations work with 3-5 providers to find the best value route taking into account the relevant criteria like cost, delivery service, appropriate delivery date, performance reliability, special handling requirements, and customer communications.

-Resilience comes in the form of savings on shipping costs (up to 30% according to our market study), avoiding potential surcharges, the ability to switch to another carrier if one experiences stress, and improved delivery and return metrics.
+This approach delivers resilience through savings on shipping costs (up to 30% according to our market study), avoiding potential surcharges, the ability to switch away from vulnerable carriers at the touch of a button and improved delivery and return metrics.

 ai-in-retail-improving-cxWe all know how stretched customer service and experience teams have been over the last two years dealing with order tracking and customer complaints.
-Sometimes, having an answer with an exact location even if a shipment is late, is enough to de-escalate a bad CX ticket.
+Sometimes, having an answer with an exact location even if a shipment is late, is enough to de-escalate a bad customer experience (CX) ticket.
 Knowledge, as they say, is power.

-Investing in AI tools that enable better visibility and decision making is key to resilience.
-And it’s only going one way: an Accenture study found that in 2022, 79% of executives want increased use of automation, AI and robotics to create full supply chain visibility.
+Investing in tools, like AI, that enable better visibility, decision-making and processes is the key to resilience.
+And it’s only going to continue: an Accenture study found that in 2022, 79% of executives wanted an increased use of automation and AI to create full supply chain resilience.

 You might also like...